- Car Accidents

 OSHA has found that fatal falls can be the result of hazardous conditions like poor tower design, faulty equipment, and lack of proper training.
 Workers are encouraged to hurry to meet tight deadlines and forget to take proper care, and may even “free climb” without a harness.

 Because there are typically several layers of contracting between the communications company and the workers, it can be hard to assign liability for a cell tower accident or wrongful death case.
+Hiring a work injury lawyer can be an option to navigate these complexities.

 Roseville, Rocklin, and other California cities oppose Bill 649, which would require cities to allow small cell phone towers on public land.
 The cities say that it strips local governments of power to control construction in their areas — including on local properties such as city parks, even though the first line of the bill “Reaffirms local governments’ historic role and authority with respect to communications infrastructure siting and construction generally.”